What Does FedEx in Transit Mean?

 As you navigate the FedEx tracking system, you might come across the term “FedEx in transit.”

-What Does FedEx in Transit Mean?
+What Does FedEx In Transit Mean?

 When your tracking status reads “FedEx in transit,” it signifies that your package is currently moving through the various stages of transportation to reach its final destination.